dylannirvana/gatekey/README.md

+###Notes on Twitter Bootstrap and Iron Scaffolding
+1. Migrating existing functionality to Iron Scaffold: Making structure more understandable, sustainable and extensible.
+2. Using Twitter Bootstrap to prototype the UI and to suggest that any deviation from it, as a standard of reference that serves the purpose of User Affordance should be justified.
+There should be good reason to deviate from an established benchmark.

+###Deployment to staging server
+TBA.
+I will provide the URL here.

 ###GKM Prototype Roadmap
 Reverse engineering project from files received from client.
 First step was to analyze what I have: The application that I received did NOT work, beyond a very basic level.
 It has a fairly unorthodox file structure.
 And there was little in the way of comments, nor project map, and the readme said as much.
 The coding style seems inappropriate for Meteor.js